telerik/kendo-angular-chart-websocket/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.

-This repository holds the source code for the article on [getting started](https://www.telerik.com/kendo-angular-ui/components/charts/how-to/bind-to-websockets/) with the Kendo UI for Angular suite.
+This repository holds the source code for the article on [using Kendo UI for Angular Charts with WebSockets](https://www.telerik.com/kendo-angular-ui/components/charts/how-to/bind-to-websockets/).

 ## Development server